 Since its release in late 2009, League of Legends has changed drastically, with the addition of new characters (Champions), new items, and some tweaks to the map.
 However, the nature of the game remained the same throughout its history.

-Each League of Legends game is played with two teams of five players who enter the virtual arena named the Summoner's Rift.
+Each LoL game is played with two teams of five players who enter the virtual arena named the Summoner's Rift.
 Each player plays the role of a "Summoner," who controls one of 148-plus Champions with a third-person perspective over the arena.

 Each Champion has his own set of unique abilities and skills, which makes each game a unique experience with countless strategies that can be forged with different team compositions.